JianLoong/jianloong.github.io/src/data/blog/lucky-dip.md

 - **Singleton**: When you need exactly one instance of a class (database connections, configuration managers, logging systems)
 - **Observer**: When you need to notify multiple objects about state changes (event systems, model-view architectures, notification systems)

+## Conclusion

-This Lucky Dip Machine example shows how these patterns work together to create a robust, maintainable system that's easy to understand and extend.
+This Lucky Dip Machine example demonstrates how design patterns work together to create robust, maintainable systems.
+The Singleton pattern ensures there's only one machine, while the Observer pattern lets everyone know when someone wins a prize.
+Together, they create a system that's both controlled and informative.

+The key takeaway is that design patterns aren't just theoretical concepts—they solve real problems in elegant ways.
+By understanding when and how to apply them, you can write code that's more maintainable, extensible, and easier to understand.

 ---

-*The Singleton pattern ensures there's only one machine, while the Observer pattern lets everyone know when someone wins a prize.
-Together, they create a system that's both controlled and informative.*
+*Design patterns provide proven solutions to common software design problems.
+This example shows how combining multiple patterns can create systems that are both powerful and easy to work with.*